mmusal/mmusal.github.io/_posts/Hidden-Markov-Models.md

-## Introduction
+# Introduction
-A good introduction to Hidden Markov Models is [illustrated here](https://nipunbatra.github.io/hmm/).
+A good presentation to Hidden Markov Models is [illustrated here](https://nipunbatra.github.io/hmm/).
 In this post we will explain the application of the model we are developing using notation that will be consistent across the project.
 We would like to make inferences about effects on $Y_{ti}$, the number of Covid-19 mortality recorded at time $t$ in county $i$.
 The time index $t$ is between $(t=0, \ldots ,(T-1)=76)$.
 There are 58 counties in California $(i=1, \ldots ,58)$ For the moment we will ignore covariates and focus on "regime" $k$ that define the characteristics of the uncertainty that defines the uncertainty of $Y_{ti}$.
-In the discussion below we are going to ignore hyper-priors for clarity.
-These will be made explicit in the post explaining the STAN code.
+In the discussion below we are going to ignore hyper-priors some additional details for clarity.
+These will be made explicit in the post explaining the STAN code for Hidden Markov Models.

-Assume $i=1$
+# HMM Basic Example with K=2, T=2
+In this section we will suppress the county index.
-In order to make inferences via our HMM model we would need to obtain the joint probability density of mortality through the observed time period.
+In order to make inferences via our HMM model we would need to obtain the joint probability distribution of mortality through the observed time period.
 \[P(Y_{1:(T-1)},k_{1:(T-1)})
 \label{eq:likelihood}
 \]